WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/2-networking-b-il5-ngfw/README.md

   2. The terraform code should have automatically created a small VM on the mgmt network that will work as a bastion.
 You may have to start it, if it is not already running.
   3. Each NGFW instance will have at least 3 interfaces, but only the second one, connected to `prod-mgmt-0` is usable for administration.

-Use the following command to access the web portal `gcloud compute ssh management-bastion --zone us-east4-a --tunnel-through-iap -- -L 8443:<ip-of-ngfw>:443`.
-From here, you should be able to access the management interface at the url https://localhost:8443/ and log in with the username `admin` and the password you found using in the terraform output command. *Note*: You may need to change the zone in the above command if your management bastion host wasn't deployed in `us-east4-a`.
+Use the following command to access the web portal `gcloud compute ssh management-bastion --zone <ZONE> --tunnel-through-iap -- -L 8443:<ip-of-ngfw>:443`.
+From here, you should be able to access the management interface at the url https://localhost:8443/ and log in with the username `admin` and the password you found using in the terraform output command.

+*Note*: Replace `<ZONE>` with the zone where your management bastion host was deployed.
+You can find this in the Terraform outputs or by running `terraform show | grep zone`.

 If you wish to ssh into the NGFWs, you can copy the `id_rsa` and `id_rsa.pub` files that are output by the terraform process over to the `.ssh/` folder on the bastion host.